http://math.mit.edu/~stevenj/18.335) is the home

 Topics: Advanced introduction to numerical linear algebra and related numerical methods.
 Topics include direct and iterative methods for linear systems, eigenvalue decompositions and QR/SVD factorizations, stability and accuracy of numerical algorithms, the IEEE floating-point standard, sparse and structured matrices, and linear algebra software.
 Other topics may include memory hierarchies and the impact of caches on algorithms, nonlinear optimization, numerical integration, FFTs, and sensitivity analysis.
 Problem sets will involve use of Matlab (little or no prior experience required; you will learn as you go).

 Prerequisites: Understanding of linear algebra (18.06, 18.700, or equivalents).
-Ordinary differential equations (18.03 or 18.034) is another listed prerequisite (not so much as specific material, but more as experience with post-freshman calculus).
+Ordinary differential equations (18.03 or 18.034) are another prerequisite (not so much as specific material, but more as experience with post-freshman calculus).

 Textbook: The primary textbook for the course is Numerical Linear Algebra by Trefethen and Bau.
 (Readable online with MIT certificates.)

-Other Reading: See the current 18.335 page The course notes from 18.335 in previous terms, by Per-Olaf Persson, are available online.
+Other Reading: See the Fall 2008 18.335 page and the Fall 2009 18.335 page.
+The course notes from 18.335 in previous terms, by Per-Olaf Persson, are available online.
 Although these provide a useful reference, we will not cover the material in the same sequence, nor (despite a large overlap) will the material covered be exactly the same.
 For a review of iterative methods, the online books Templates for the Solution of Linear Systems (Barrett et al.) and Templates for the Solution of Algebraic Eigenvalue Problems are useful surveys.

 Collaboration policy: Talk to anyone you want to and read anything you want to, with three exceptions: First, you may not refer to homework solutions from the previous terms in which I taught 18.335.
 Second, make a solid effort to solve a problem on your own before discussing it with classmates or googling.
 Third, no matter whom you talk to or what you read, write up the solution on your own, without having their answer in front of you.